wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-unified-endpoint-management/includes/3-ems-components.md

 |Endpoint protection|	Configures settings for BitLocker and Windows Defender.|
 |Windows Information Protection|	Allows you to configure Windows Information Protection for data loss prevention.|

-**System Center Configuration Manager** is an on-premises infrastructure used to manage Windows, macOS PCs, and servers.
+**System Center Configuration Manager** is an on-premises product used to manage Windows, macOS PCs, and servers.
 Configuration Manager has a rich set of capabilities that allow you to highly customize the following areas:
 - Application management
 - OS deployment
 - Software update management